reportportal/docs/src/md/src/WorkWithReports/ViewLaunches.md

 (Launch) and the lowest level (Step) are represented in the breadcrumbs.
 But log view of any of last items will have full path in breadcrumbs in brackets.

-One more useful functionality is collapsing not failed precondition methods.
+One more useful feature is collapsing not failed precondition methods.
 It could be setup on STEP view of any launch.
 The switcher is located on the left hand of Name column header.

-Be notify, that hidden items will not be visible on LOG view for 'Next'/'Previous' listing.
+Please note that that hidden items will not be visible on LOG view for 'Next'/'Previous' listing.

 [ ![Image](Images/viewingData/viewing_data.png) ](https://youtu.be/CjfZYY1ulZY)